AI Governance Certification Landscape

 AI Governance Professional

-The first globally-recognized individual credential for AI governance.
-Covers EU AI Act, NIST AI RMF, and responsible AI implementation.
+A well-known individual credential focused on AI governance.
+Covers the EU AI Act, NIST AI RMF, and responsible AI implementation.

 ISO 42001 Lead Implementer